ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

     $ ansible-playbook -i inventory.txt motd.yml
     $ cat /tmp/motd

-*exercise*: we want to give some control to the user, who can for example change the destination file or include/exclude IPV6 addresses.
+*exercise*: we want to give some control to the user, who can for example change the destination file, customize the displayed message or include/exclude IPV6 addresses.
 How can we achieve that ?

 ---
 ## A word about filters